How Credit Works

 Improving Your FICO Credit Score

 Did you know that nearly 40% of all borrowers have a credit score that is too low to obtain traditional mortgage financing?
-The good news is that Draper and Kramer Mortgage Corp. has a system in place that allows potential buyers to obtain a step-by-step outline on how to maximize their credit scores.
+The good news is that Synergy One offers S1 FinFit a free finance app that provides a roadmap to help you reach your financial and lifestyle goals, no matter how big or small!
+It provides free credit monitoring and tracks your spending.
 This tool can be useful in helping a buyer qualify for financing or, equally as important, improve their credit score to where they can save on their rate and/or costs (i.e. A 660 FICO score vs. 740 score can be .5% higher in rate, or $5,000 in additional costs).

 FICO scores are calculated based on your rating in five general categories: